 1 Heat the panini press to medium-high heat.
 (Or if not using a panini press, preheat a cast iron frying pan on medium high heat.)

-3 Place up to two panini at a time in the preheated panini maker, and close the lid closed.
-Grill until the cheese is melted and the bread is toasted, about 4 to 5 minutes.
-(Or if making a grilled cheese sandwich instead of a panini, place in heated cast iron pan, cook until one side is browned, use a metal spatula, carefully flip the sandwich over and toast on the other side until the cheese is melted.
-You may need to lower the heat on the pan to allow enough time for the cheese to melt without burning the bread.)
+If making a grilled cheese sandwich instead of a panini, place in heated cast iron pan, cook until one side is browned, use a metal spatula, carefully flip the sandwich over and toast on the other side until the cheese is melted.
+You may need to lower the heat on the pan to allow enough time for the cheese to melt without burning the bread.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Gruyere, Apple, and Fig Jam Panini on Simply Recipes.
 Thank you!Print